aniravi24/typefusion/README.md

 ## Introduction

-Typefusion allows you to run TypeScript scripts and materialize the results into a database (currently PostgreSQL only).
+Typefusion allows you to run TypeScript scripts and materialize the results into a database.
 It enables you to create complex workflows by allowing scripts to reference each other's results.
 Inspired by [Data Build Tool (DBT)](https://www.getdbt.com/).

 ## Key Features

-- Execute TypeScript scripts and store results in PostgreSQL
+- Execute TypeScript scripts and store results in your database
 - Create complex workflows with script dependencies
 - Type-safe references between scripts
 - Flexible usage through CLI and library modes